 Columbus is a medium-sized city located in the state of Nebraska.
 With a population of 22,797 people and six constituent neighborhoods, Columbus is the tenth largest community in Nebraska.

 Columbus is a blue-collar town, with 35.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Columbus is a city of sales and office workers, professionals, and production and manufacturing workers.
 There are especially a lot of people living in Columbus who work in office and administrative support (12.16%), sales jobs (9.09%), and teaching (8.10%).

 Residents of the city have the good fortune of having one of the shortest daily commutes compared to the rest of the country.
 On average, they spend only 13.82 minutes getting to work every day.

-The education level of Columbus citizens is a little higher than the average for US cities and towns: 21.08% of adults in Columbus have at least a bachelor's degree.
+The citizens of Columbus are slightly better educated than the national average of 21.84% for all cities and towns, with 21.08% of adults in Columbus having a bachelor's degree or advanced degree.

 The per capita income in Columbus in 2010 was $25,091, which is upper middle income relative to Nebraska, and middle income relative to the rest of the US.
 This equates to an annual income of $100,364 for a family of four.
 However, Columbus contains both very wealthy and poor people as well.

 Columbus is a very ethnically-diverse city.
 The people who call Columbus home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Columbus residents report their race to be White, followed by Asian.
 Columbus also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 20.01% of the city’s residents.
 Important ancestries of people in Columbus include Irish, Polish, Czech, and English.